zachcoleman/mutex-service/README.md

 # mutex-service
 A simple string-based mutex service.

 The primary use case considered during implementation was the coordination of access to shared file storage among independent agents.
 This service can be thought of as a pass-through for Go's `sync.RWMutex` over a string dataset.
 All storage is ephemeral and in memory.
+The server is designed to be as thin and lightweight as possible.
+The resulting uncompressed Docker image is approximately 4.7MB.

 See below for possible implementation: